 If you want to take advantage of the trend associated with the increasing consumption of the media via mobile devices, you have to answer a question related to the concept: what can I do? and implementation: how can I do it?

-If you are interested in answering the first question, take a look at our article: How to Use the Mobile Channel to Develop Your Business, and then think about the method of implementation, which I will describe in today’s article (without discussing individual programming languages).
+If you are interested in answering the first question, take a look at our article: How to use the Mobile App to Develop Your Business, and then think about the method of implementation, which I will describe in today’s article (without discussing individual programming languages).

 One of the key elements in the process of designing communication via mobile devices is the choice of the technology to achieve your business goals.
 If you decide to develop a mobile application, you will have to ask yourself the following question: should I build a hybrid application or a native application?
 Your choice will impact the subsequent results and development directions, which is why it should take into account your needs and be based on a good knowledge of the advantages and disadvantages of individual options.
 Today I will introduce them to you briefly.

 Native applications are programs written individually for a given mobile platform.
 This means that for each operating system (iOS, Android) the same application must be written in a different programming language.
 In the case of Android software, these are Java and Kotlin, and in the case of iOS – Objective-C and Swift.
 Due to the necessity of programming for each platform separately, your project will require a separate team of programmers (in most cases, developers specialise in programming for a single platform).

 It is impossible to clearly state which solution is better (without taking the business goals into account), it is possible to compare them.
 It is important to pay attention to the fact that various hybrid platforms can bring different results, e.g. Ionic’s quality significantly deviates from native applications, whereas React Native, which compiles itself to the native code, works much better.

 The first step is to compare native applications and hybrid applications and choose the most appropriate solution.